docker/docs/engine/swarm/services.md

 #### Data volumes

-Data volumes are storage that exists independently of a container.
+Data volumes are storage that exist independently of a container.
 The lifecycle of data volumes under swarm services is similar to that under containers.
 Volumes outlive tasks and services, so their removal must be managed separately.
-Volumes can be created prior to deploying a service, or if they don't exist on a particular host when a task is scheduled there, they will created automatically according to the volume specification on the service.
+Volumes can be created before deploying a service, or if they don't exist on a particular host when a task is scheduled there, they are created automatically according to the volume specification on the service.

 To use existing data volumes with a service use the `--mount` flag: